-Since 2006, Rhode Island schools have been required to meet nutritional guidelines for snack foods and beverages.+ Among other things, these standards limit the portion sizes and amount of sugar in all snack foods sold on campus.
-Rhode Island should consider aligning its current policy with the USDA standards, while also working to preserve any components of its existing policy that may be stronger.
+Since 2008, Utah schools have been required to meet nutritional guidelines for snack foods and beverages.\ Among other things, these standards prohibit the sale of foods of minimal nutritional value and require local school boards to adopt nutrition standards for all foods and beverages sold outside of the school meals programs.
+Utah should consider aligning its current policy with the USDA standards, while also working to preserve any components of its existing policy that may be stronger.
 Additionally, the state child nutrition agency should adopt policies and procedures that ensure effective implementation of the standards, such as providing: